-Science Teacher Education (STE) is an online journal publishing articles, items of opinion and news and reviews of research papers, books and websites of interest to anyone involved in the preparation or professional development of science teachers.
-STE is the journal of the Association of Tutors of Science Education (ATSE), published online three times a year and is available to ASE members for an additional subscription or to non-members for a slightly larger fee.
+Science Teacher Education (STE) is an online journal publishing articles, items of opinion and news and reviews of research papers, books and websites of interest to anyone involved in the preparation or professional development (PD) of science teachers.
+STE is the journal of the xxx published online three times a year and is available to ASE members for an additional subscription or to non-members for a slightly larger fee.

 For main articles, we are looking for more than just descriptions of practice.
 Pieces should be between about 1,500 and 3,500 words.
 A good article will have the following features:

 A clear and catchy title that expresses what the article is about.

 - A very short abstract (about 100 words) that outlines the main points it makes.

 - An introduction about what was done (if about research or evaluation of methods) in the context of what is already known about the area (just a few references to other work could be given, but not too many!).
 It is always useful to refer back to articles that have appeared in STE.

 - A short section that outlines the methods used to collect data and the sample or the focus of evaluation.

 - The key findings or outcomes.